-See Chapter 13: Reexamination and Continued Occupancy policies related to zero and minimal income-households.
+See Chapter 13: Reexamination and Continued Occupancy policies related to zero and minimal income and temporary/sporadic income households.

-Households that report zero or minimal income may be required to provide information regarding their means of basic subsistence, such as food, utilities, transportation, etc. If the family's expenses exceed the family's known income, HABC or the privately owned/managed site may make inquiry as to the nature of the family's accessible resources.
+Households that report zero or minimal income and households reporting only temporary or sporadic income may be required to provide information regarding their means of basic subsistence, such as food, utilities, transportation, etc. If the family's expenses exceed the family's known income, HABC or the privately owned/managed site may make inquiry as to the nature of the family's accessible resources.